junegunn/fzf/README.md

         --walker-skip .git,node_modules,target
         --preview 'tree -C {}'"
       ```
+    - Can be disabled by setting `FZF_ALT_C_COMMAND` to an empty string when
+      sourcing the script

 If you're on a tmux session, you can start fzf in a tmux split-pane or in
 a tmux popup window by setting `FZF_TMUX_OPTS` (e.g. `export FZF_TMUX_OPTS='-p80%,60%'`).